 In 1801, while people were being forced off land elsewhere, one man decided to live on the rent-free slopes of Bennachie.
 Other families soon joined him and a farming community grew.
 In 1859, however, the landlords divided the ownership of the commonty and began to charge rent.
 Some families could not afford to stay, others were evicted, but a few remained and continued to farm.

 This plan was drawn in 1858 by James Forbes Beattie and used by the eight landlords to divide the commonty between them.

 You can see the remains of the houses that belonged to this short-lived community by following the Bennachie Colony Trail.

 The exact location of Bennachie Colony is grid reference NJ 698 216.

-The best place to start your visit is the Bennachie centre.
+The best place to start your visit is the Bennachie Visitor Centre.

 All sites managed by Forestry and Land Scotland are open for you to explore.
 However, not all sites have paths or signage and some are a considerable distance from car parking.
 We recommend that visitors consult a detailed map and wear appropriate clothing.

 Please follow the Scottish Outdoor Access Code and remember that historic sites should be treated with care and respect.

 The excavations of the Bennachie house revealed a small, rectangular building, only 8 metres long by 5 metres wide.
 The walls only survived to a low height.
 In the west end of the building, they found a fireplace with the remains of the last peat fire burnt in the house remaining.